top of page

 Neladalkib compared with Alectinib in Patients with Advanced ALK-positive NSCLC - the ALKAZAR Study.

-A new Phase 3 trial is open at several centers comparing Neladalkib (formerly NVL-655) with Alectinib as a first line treatment for newly diagnosed patients..
+A new Phase 3 trial is open at several centres comparing Neladalkib (formerly NVL-655) with Alectinib as a first line treatment for newly diagnosed patients..
 The report is not expected until 2030.

 For Patients who have progessed on other TKIs